drogalis/Flat-Map-RB-Tree/README.md

 This flat map uses a vector to store the tree nodes, and maintains an approximate [heap](<https://en.wikipedia.org/wiki/Heap_(data_structure)#:~:text=In%20computer%20science%2C%20a%20heap,The%20node%20at%20the%20%22top%22>) structure for a cache optimized [binary search](https://en.wikipedia.org/wiki/Binary_search#:~:text=Binary%20search%20compares%20the%20target,the%20target%20value%20is%20found.).

-In order to validate the correctness of the balancing algorithm, a full tree traversal is performed comparing the flat map to the STL Tree implementation.
+In order to validate the correctness of the balancing algorithm, a full tree traversal is performed comparing the dro::FlatMap to the [STL Tree](https://github.com/gcc-mirror/gcc/blob/master/libstdc++-v3/include/bits/stl_tree.h) implementation.
 Many red black trees have subtle errors due to lack of validation.